MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 Users can remove their own stranded logins without assistance from an administrator.
-If necessary, this option can be removed through a Microsoft Dexterity® or Visual Basic for Applications modification.
+If necessary, this option can be removed through a Microsoft Dexterity&reg; or Visual Basic for Applications modification.

 ## Chapter 8: Frequently asked questions